PCT | Final Gear List

 ☁️ If you have an early start date (March - April), you’ll maybe need them in the Desert as well!

-Beanie (66 g): same as the gloves, I carried it from Kennedy Meadows South until the end, and loved wearing it on cold evenings.
+Beanie: same as the gloves, I carried it from Kennedy Meadows South until the end, and loved wearing it on cold evenings.

 Lilo, Cleopatra, Pacman and Chef, wearing thermals and beanies on top of Mount Whitney.

-Rain Pants (206 g): Chef and I had different strategies regarding pants.
+Rain Pants: Chef and I had different strategies regarding pants.
 He walked in shorts and had rain pants for colder evenings and rainy days.
 I also walked in shorts but preferred wearing wind pants in the evening and colder days, which were more breathable and lighter in the pack, but not waterproof.
 It was a bit risky but it worked out, at least until Oregon.
 I then got my rain pants in Bend and I carried them until the end.

 ⚡️ In Oregon, the weather got worse and we walked through two miserable days of cold temperatures, constant rain, hail, thunder and lightning storms.
 This showed us the power of nature’s elements and made us realize how exposed and vulnerable we were while on the trail.
 We therefore decided not to risk it anymore and carry the rain gear until the end of the PCT.